dsummersl/medsum/README.md

 # More Ideas

-- Surface the transcript.vtt in some way.
 - Make the transcript and summary searchable (maybe semantically, even).
-- Let the user supply a transcript file (save $ when possible)
 - Adding an option to specify the minimum interval to capture images from videos.
 Possibly filtering out adjacent snapshots that are identical or 90% so.